Look refreshed and younger with Botox treatment in Miami, FL

 Other neuromodulators such as Dysport and Xeomin are also available now.
 Each has a slightly different molecular composition affecting characteristics like speed of onset (how fast you see results), and diffusion pattern in the skin.
 For this reason, and many others, is essential to choose an expert injector for natural-looking results.

-Dr. Nirmal Nathan is a Board-certified dermatologist.
+Dr. Nirmal Nathan is a Board-certified plastic surgeon.
 He applies medical expertise, a deep understanding of male and female facial anatomy, and natural artistry to neuromodulator injections.

 - Frown lines between eyebrows called glabellar lines or “elevens”